 - Washington – Access to Instruction and Measurement (WA-AIM): ELA, math, and science alternate assessments for students with significant cognitive challenges documented in their Individualized Education Program (IEP).

 WaKIDS-Teaching Strategies Gold Assessment

 The Washington Kindergarten Inventory of Developing Skills (WaKIDS) is a transition process that helps to ensure a successful start to the K-12 experience and connect the key adults in a child’s life.
 Before October 31, kindergarten teachers complete an assessment of each child’s developing skills in six areas: social-emotional, physical, cognitive, language, literacy and mathematics.
-They use an observational tool called Teaching Strategies GOLD® to assess what students know and can do.
+They use an observational tool called Teaching Strategies GOLD® (PDF) to assess what students know and can do.